 The dreaded Brown Marmorated Stink Bug has been plaguing our area for years.
 This pest poses no substantial risk to structures or people but is a huge nuisance.
-As weather changes in the spring and fall, the phone starts ringing off in our office with horrified property owners who want us to rid them of their Stink Bug invasion.
+As weather changes in the Spring and Fall, the phone starts ringing with horrified property owners who want us to help them get rid of Stink Bugs.

 There is a two prong approach to controlling Stink Bugs.
 Eradication is impossible.
 There are millions of them around your property and you will find them here and there at best.
 If you are located in a highly agricultural area, especially with soybean or corn crops, you’ll have even more activity from this pest.
 Once Stink Bugs get inside, there is little remedy except catching them and flushing them down the toilet.
 Some people prefer to vacuum them, but if this is the case, the pests may cause your vacuum to take on their odor.
 Grabbing them with some tissues and giving them a good lesson in diving is the quickest way to make sure they don’t come back.
 There are two methods of prevention, however, to help drastically reduce Stink Bug populations.

 How are they getting inside?
 You have to think like a Stink Bug.
 They can flatten their bodies out and squeeze in a lot of places.
 Address hot spots for entries.
 If you have a chimney, chances are you’ll have Stink Bugs.
 The heat from buildings will escape from chimneys and vents and they will find their way in as they are attracted to those areas in cold nights.
 In the case of a gas-fueled chimney, you can install fine wire mesh over the openings to keep them out.
 If you have a wood-burning fireplace be careful not to use fine mesh because it may get clogged since the exhaust is not as clean as gas.
 However, wood burns much hotter so a good fire here and there should kill off any inhabitants inside the chimney.